tanmayaudupa/Performance-Evaluation-of-SDN-Controllers/README.md

 ### Cbench Throughput Mode

 In throughput mode, each switch sends as many packets as the switches' buffer allows to the controller without waiting for a reply.
-This is done because we essentially want to measure how many packets can be handled/processed by the controller at once per switch.
+This is done because we essentially want to measure how many packets can be handled processed by the controller at once per switch.
 Thus, the throughput mode measures the maximum flow rate that a controller can handle.
 In Cbench Throughput mode there are 10 thousand hosts connected to each switch.
-The figure below shows the result for the same.

 ![Cbench - throughput (1)](https://user-images.githubusercontent.com/30312503/206818086-7e654f29-4bec-4fab-98d7-2f5140ecbdbc.png)

-We present our results from the Cbench throughput mode in Fig \ref{cthroughmode} and list the observations.
+We present our results from the Cbench throughput mode in the above figure and list the observations.
 * Ryu and OpenDayLight were consistently the lowest performers.
 This was contrary to the results we expected, both Ryu and OpenDaylight because both of these controllers support multithreading.
 * Floodlight showed increased throughput with an increased number of switches indicating that it might be suitable for tasks that would want to maintain their throughput rates for large-scale networks.
 * Pox surprisingly showed fairly constant throughput rates.
 This might be true for small networks however we might need additional experiments to verify POX's performance in huge networks.